iCogLabs/CNN_Filter_Visualizer/README.md

 This module contains a convolutional neural network visualization techniques implemented using Guided BackPropagation in Tensorflow.
+Even if the implementation is in Tensorflow the module inculdes a model convertion class that enables it to support multiple other frameworks, such as, Pytorch, Caffe and Theano.

 The implementation here is based on the repo from [here](https://github.com/conan7882/CNN-Visualization)
 ## Requierments